With People and Society

-We strive to provide value by “continuing to deliver safe and delicious food to our customers” by sincerely engaging with our stakeholders, including customers, employees, business partners, local communities, shareholders and investors.
-We are also expanding measures related to DE&I and human resource development to improve employee motivation and comfort.
+We strive to provide value to our customers, employees, business partners, local communities, shareholders, investors, and other stakeholders by working diligently to “continue to deliver safe and delicious food to our customers.”
+We are also expanding measures related to DE&I and human resource development to improve job satisfaction and comfort of our employees.

-Conveyor belt sushi Misaki opened its flagship store, the Main Branch Misaki, in Ningyocho, Tokyo in September 2024.
-As a model store that practices high-level service, it is also used as a place for staff training and education, with the aim of improving service.
+In September 2024, Kaiten-sushi Misaki opened its flagship store in Ningyocho, Tokyo.
+As a model store where a high standard of service is practiced, it is also used as a training and education center for staff, with the aim of improving service at each store.

 Sushiro